gerardjoreilly/gerardjoreilly.github.io/_pages/cv.md

 Honours and Awards
 ======
+* Awarded 2024 Engineering Structures Best Paper of the Year (Artificial Intelligence in Structural Engineering) for paper on "Next-generation non-linear and collapse prediction models for short to long period systems via machine learning methods"
 * Awarded Editor's Featured Paper Award by Engineering Structures for paper on "Next-generation non-linear and collapse prediction models for short to long period systems via machine learning methods"
 * 2022 recipient of the Shah Family Innovation Prize by the Earthquake Engineering Research Institute [[Link](https://eeri.org/about-eeri/news/13895-2022-shah-family-innovation-prize-awarded-to-gerard-o-reilly)]
 * Selected by editor as “Top Reviewer” for the journal Bulletin of Earthquake Engineering in 2020